emeu17/jsramverk_backend/README.md

 ## Kmom03

 Added tests using Mocha and Chai.
 Moved some of the code from the routes to model-files for easier maintenance and reusability.

+## Kmom04

+Added sockets, creating the possibility to edit the same document from multiple clients.

+## Kmom05

+Added authentication - registering and logging in users.
+Need to login to see documents.